|Type||Oxford Qualification - Part-time|

 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org.|

 Since its inception in 1998, the Diploma - Oxford University’s only Undergraduate course in Creative Writing - has offered significant opportunities for students to explore and develop their individual writerly skills.
 Providing two years of intensive part-time study and more than 200 contact hours, the Diploma encourages sustained involvement in a wide range of literary projects.
 An ethos of breadth and experiment is fostered by concentration on four major categories of literary activity: prose, poetry, drama and analytical reading.
 At the same time, there is scope for specialization in areas of each student’s individual choice.

 The stimulation of group discussion is balanced and augmented by regular one-to-one contact between tutors and students.
 These individual tutorials, combined with a restriction of student numbers in each year to around seventeen, ensure each student has the opportunity to explore and develop his or her own particular writerly talents.

 For one student's experience of the course please click on our student spotlight

-All those who have an interest in studying creative writing are invited to come to our Open Evening at Rewley House, 1 Wellington Square, Oxford on Monday, 15 April 2013 from 5:30pm -7:30pm.
-Please arrive promptly at 5:30pm at the Rewley House Reception area.
+on Wednesday 12 February 2014 from 6:30pm - 9:00pm.
+Please arrive promptly at 6:30pm at the Rewley House Reception area.
 This Open Evening offers a chance to see the Department, meet the course director and discuss the course.
 For more information please contact Kristine MacMichael on 01865 280154 or email: email@example.com

 What the Course Offers

 The Diploma aims to foster the writing skills of all its students.
-The value of group activity as a catalyst for the creative imagination is one of the central tenets of the course, and there will be ample opportunity for discussion of the theory of writing – with students, course tutors, Day and Summer School tutors, speakers, and visiting readers.
+The value of group activity as a catalyst for the creative imagination is one of the central tenets of the course, and there will be ample opportunity for discussion of the theory of writing with students, course tutors, Day and Summer School tutors, speakers, and visiting readers.
 At the same time, the course emphasizes the importance of individual voice and vision, and there is significant provision for one-to-one in-depth discussion of each student’s work.

 At the basis of skill in writing is skill in reading and the associated development of the ability to consider and express the ways in which various kinds of writing work.
 Students practise these skills in a supportive but rigorous environment, encouraged by tutors experienced in sharing their own insights into the creative process, and in valuing and encouraging the creative insights of everyone in the group.
 Deliberately geared to breadth and experiment rather than to narrow specialisation, the Diploma seeks to capitalise on each student’s unique creativity.

 Publication is one aim, among many, of most writers, and past students of the Diploma have had work accepted for publication during or after the period of their involvement with the course.
 A significant number of those who gain the Diploma have gone on to take MAs in creative writing at universities such as East Anglia, Warwick, Middlesex and Bath Spa, and more recently, have been accepted onto Oxford University’s Master of Studies in Creative Writing: (please see www.conted.ox.ac.uk/mstcw

 A central aim of the course is that students, by the end of the two years, will have developed their creative writing skills to an appreciable degree, and will have gained a clearer perspective on their own creative abilities and the ways in which they may want to pursue them.
 Students who gain the Diploma should also be better equipped to make useful judgements about the work of other writers, and how it relates to their own.